smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

  - logging;
  - system resource collecting.

- Currently Utils component is platform agnostic but it may require some minor modificaiton in scope of copilation for QNX anf AGL.
+ Currently Utils component is platform agnostic but it may require some minor modification in scope of compilation for QNX anf AGL.

 ### Provide ability for automated testing

-Existing automated testing tool [sdl_atf](https://github.com/smartdevicelink/sdl_atf) and [scripts](https://github.com/smartdevicelink/sdl_atf_test_scripts) should be used for checking SDL functionality on the new platforms.
+Existing Automated Test Framework (ATF) - [sdl_atf](https://github.com/smartdevicelink/sdl_atf) and [scripts](https://github.com/smartdevicelink/sdl_atf_test_scripts)
+should be used for checking SDL functionality on the new platforms.